-Fluoridation: There is a target fluoride level of 0.7 mg/l and a control range of .5-1.2 mg/l for those systems that fluoridate water.
+Fluoridation: There is a target fluoride level of 0.7 mg/l and a control range of 0.5-1.2 mg/l for those systems that fluoridate water.

-Gross Alpha: When Gross Alpha test results exceed 5 pCi/L we are required to test for Radium.
-When Gross Alpha test results exceed 15 pCi/L, we are required to test for Radium, Uranium, and Radon (refer to table).
+Gross Alpha: When Gross Alpha test results exceed 5 pCi/L we are required to test for Radium 226 and 228.
+When Gross Alpha test results exceed 15 pCi/L, we are required to test for Uranium.
 After deducting Uranium results from Gross Alpha, the adjusted (net) Alpha was below the regulated MCL of 15 pCi/L, and therefore satisfactory.